Welcome to today's edition of the Rush 24-7 podcast.

 We know none of it.

-Uh, and we'll just see when when the when uh this investigation's over if I'm not right about it.
+But I'll tell you, I'm going to reiterate what I've always thought about Judith Miller, and we'll just see when this investigation is over if I'm not right about it.

 And it appears that it's quite possible that it was Judith Miller who ended up informing members of the administration that Valerie Plame worked at the CIA.

-But just keep an eye on that because you know, people have said rush, there can't be a crime.
+But just keep an eye on that because, you know, people have said, Rush, there can't be a crime.

 There's got to be something big going on.

-There may be, but my point after reading the Novak piece, we don't know anything about what this prosecutor has.
+There may be, but my point, after reading the Novak piece, we don't know anything about what this prosecutor has.

-All we know is what Joe Wilson and his surrogates are leaking about this, and his surrogates, by the way, happen to be most of the members of the mainstream press.
+And his surrogates, by the way, happen to be most of the members of the mainstream press.

-A statement attributed to the former CIA spokesman, indicating that I deliberately disregarded what he told me in writing my 2003 column about Joseph Wilson's wife is just plain wrong.
+A statement attributed to the former CIA spokesman indicating that I deliberately disregarded what he told me in writing my 2003 column about Joseph Wilson's wife is just plain wrong.

 Though frustrated, I have followed the advice of my attorneys, and I've written almost nothing about the CIA leak over two years because of a criminal investigation by a federal special prosecutor.